Open House Tips for Real Estate Agents

 Utilize Social Media

-Places like Facebook, Twitter, and Instagram are also perfect places to promote open houses, including through each site's "event" feature.
-Facebook lets you set up public events that can be shared with all your followers, or just to the public at large.
+Places like Facebook, Twitter, and Instagram provide perfect opportunities to promote open houses.
+Facebook lets you set up public events that can be shared with all your followers or simply the public at large.
 Using the right keywords is vital on these sites to make sure your event is seen by those you're targeting.

 Twitter offers the same kind of reach, including the potential of holding a live open house through their Periscope app.
 On this platform, you can create localized hashtags that can push the announcement of your open house event to a multitude of people.